hyperion-project/hyperion.ng/docs/docs/en/user/LedDevices.md

   * With the `Signal detection timeout on black` option, you can control how long all lamps are set to black, before the Entertainment API stops and the previous lamp state will be recovered.
   * Set the ms value higher, so longer dark scenes in movies will not stop the Entertainment API.
   * The Entertainment API automatically restarts when color information other than black is available to send.
   * Some grabbers do not provide real black, but rather dark gray, so black = 0 never occurs.
 With the option `Signal detection brightness minimum` you can set the minimum brightness which is considered black.
 The range can be set from 0 = 0% to 1 = 100%, e.g. 0,005 = 0.5%.
-If 0 doesn' work for your setup, increase this value in 0,005 steps.
+If 0 doesn't' work for your setup, increase this value in 0,005 steps.
 It's like the thresholds for USB Capture.

 ##### Brightness *Settings may be removed in future releases*
   * Set / leave `brightness factor` back to 1 (default) - classic low brightness bug is fixed